bleezmo/android_class_notes/README.md

-* map - initial setup
+* map - markers and click listeners